Degree, Minors and Certificates Offered

 The PhD degree is essentially a research degree.
 Students complete an original and significant piece of research and are at the forefront of one area of physics.
 Students are expected to enter the academic world in a teaching and research capacity or industrial and government research laboratories as senior scientists.

-To be admitted to the PhD program, students must perform satisfactorily on a written qualifying examination followed by an advancement to candidacy oral examination.
-A student is allowed two attempts to pass the written qualifying examination within the student's first six semesters as a regular classified graduate student.
-The student's first attempt must be within the student's first four semesters as a regular classified graduate student.
+A student is allowed two attempts to pass the written qualifying examination within the student’s first six semesters as a regular classified graduate student.
+The student’s first attempt must be within the student’s first four semesters as a regular classified graduate student.
 Students who fail twice cannot continue in the graduate program.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.